 Today, many diseases are seen in dogs, such as rabies, rheumatism, wounds, diarrhea, lymphatic disease, kidney failure, etc. All these vomitings is the most common problem in all dogs.
 There are many possible causes for these conditions, including viruses and parasites, something very simple like having eaten something bad, or something more complicated like cancer or organ problem.

 What is vomiting?

-The top three presenting complaints for dogs in every small animal veterinary clinic are ear infections, itchy skin, and vomiting.
+The top three presenting complaints about dogs in every small animal veterinary clinic are ear infections, itchy skin, and vomiting.
 Vomiting is the forceful expulsion of stomach contents through the mouth.
 Vomiting usually indicates irritation in the stomach and upper small intestine.
 Some vomiting is normal for dogs.

 Signs of a pre vomiting Dog